MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables.md

 In such cases, performance is expected to be better if written in T-SQL directly ('SELECT COUNT(1) FROM TABLE') and executed using the [sql_request plugin](../query/sqlrequestplugin.md), instead of using the external table function.
 Similarly, filters are not pushed to the SQL query.
-It is recommended to use the external table to query the SQL table when the query requires reading the entire table (or relevant columns) for further execution on Kusto side.
+Use the external table to query the SQL table when the query requires reading the entire table (or relevant columns) for further execution on Kusto side.
-When an SQL query can be significantly optimized in T-SQL, use the [sql_request plugin](../query/sqlrequestplugin.md).
+When an SQL query can be optimized in T-SQL, use the [sql_request plugin](../query/sqlrequestplugin.md).